bahmoudd/arch-install-guide/README.md

 <a name="installing-grub"></a>
 <details>
  <summary><h3>Installing GRUB (MBR or if you're dual-booting)</h3></summary>

 "Targets" are CPU architechtures.
-These are important for grub to know so it can handle the boot proess correctly.\
+These are important for grub to know so it can handle the boot process correctly.\
 Find your CPU architechture from [this site](https://renenyffenegger.ch/notes/Linux/shell/commands/grub-install#grub-install-target) and specify that as the target.

 ```